A dynamical characterization of acylindrically hyperbolic groups: Introduction

 \section{Introduction}

-The notion of an acylindrically hyperbolic group was introduced by Osin in \cite{acylindrically hyperbolic group}.
+The notion of an acylindrically hyperbolic group was introduced by Osin \cite{acylindrically hyperbolic group}.
 A group is called {\it acylindrically hyperbolic} if it admits a non-elementary acylindrical action on a Gromov hyperbolic space (for details, see Section \ref{subsec.ah}).
 Non-elementary hyperbolic and non-elementary relatively hyperbolic groups are acylindrically hyperbolic.
-Other examples include all but finitely many mapping class groups of punctured closed surfaces, outer automorphism groups of non-abelian free groups, many of the fundamental groups of graphs of groups, groups of deficiency at least two \cite{O}, etc.
+Other examples include all but finitely many mapping class groups of punctured closed surfaces, outer automorphism groups of non-abelian free groups, many of the fundamental groups of graphs of groups, groups of deficiency at least two, etc (see Osin \cite{O} for details and other examples).

 Not only do acylindrically hyperbolic groups form a rich class, but they also enjoy various nice algebraic, geometric and analytic properties.
-For example, every acylindrically hyperbolic group $G$ has non-trivial $H^{2}_{b}(G,\ell^{2}(G))$, which allows one to apply the Monod-Shalom rigidity theory for measure preserving actions \cite{MS}.
-Using methods from \cite{DGO}, one can also find hyperbolically embedded subgroups in acylindrically hyperbolic groups and then use group theoretic Dehn surgery to prove various algebraic results (e.g., SQ-universality).
-Yet there is also a version of the small cancellation theory for acylindrically hyperbolic groups \cite{Hull}.
-For a brief survey on those topics we refer to \cite{acylindrically hyperbolic group}.
+For example, every acylindrically hyperbolic group $G$ has non-trivial $H^{2}_{b}(G,\ell^{2}(G))$, which allows one to apply the Monod-Shalom rigidity theory \cite{MS} for measure preserving actions.
+Using methods from Dahmani-Guirardel-Osin \cite{DGO}, one can also find hyperbolically embedded subgroups in acylindrically hyperbolic groups and then use group theoretic Dehn surgery to prove various algebraic results (e.g., SQ-universality).
+Yet there is also a version of the small cancellation theory for acylindrically hyperbolic groups (see Hull \cite{Hull}).
+For a brief survey on those topics we refer to Osin \cite{acylindrically hyperbolic group,O}.

-The work of Bowditch \cite{construction} and Tukia \cite{property} provides a dynamical characterization of non-elementary hyperbolic groups by means of the notion of convergence groups.
+The work of Bowditch \cite{construction}, Freden \cite{Freden}, and Tukia \cite{property} provides a dynamical characterization of non-elementary hyperbolic groups by means of the notion of convergence groups.
 An action of a group $G$ on a metrizable topological space $M$ is called a \textit{convergence action} (or $G$ is called a \textit{convergence group} acting on $M$) if the induced diagonal action of $G$ on the space of distinct triples